|

 SWCPC 653

-This collection consists of individuals, groups of individuals, events,
+This collection consists of individuals, groups of individuals, events, and

-and educational programs sponsored by the League of Women Voters of Texas.
+educational programs sponsored by the League of Women Voters of Texas.

-In 1919, the Texas Equal Suffrage Association evolved into the Texas League of Women
+In 1919, the Texas Equal Suffrage Association evolved into the Texas League of

-of information on political candidates, and the objective promotion of "political
+intent is dissemination of information on political candidates, and the

-responsibility through informed and active participation of citizens in government."
+objective promotion of "political responsibility through informed and active

-The organizations efforts, however, are by no means limited to politics, but also
+are by no means limited to politics, but also address issues on water, health

-address issues on water, health care, hazardous wastes, education, energy, and such
+care, hazardous wastes, education, energy, and such international concerns as

-international concerns as the United Nations.
+the United Nations.

 Leakey, Texas

-Photograph collection, 1870-1972
+Photograph Collection, 1870-1972

 232 copy prints, 233 copy negatives